Qinglong County, Guizhou

 Qinglong County (晴隆县 (晴隆縣, Qínglóng Xiàn, sunny and grand)) is a county in the southwest of Guizhou province, China.
 It is under the administration of the Qianxinan Buyei and Miao Autonomous Prefecture.
 It has a population of 234,162 as of 2020, 56% belonging to ethnic minorities (2019 data).
-Qinglong is named after the Qinglong mountain, before 1941 it was called Annang County (安南县).
+Qinglong is named after the Qinglong mountain; it was called Annan County (安南县) before 1941.
 The county was a frontline of the 1854–1873 Miao Rebellions.

 Administrative divisions

 Qinglong County has 4 subdistricts, 8 towns, 3 townships, and 1 ethnic township under its jurisdiction: